Teriks/pake/docs/source/runningpake.rst

 6. A task declares input files but no output files.
 7. An undefined task was referenced.
 8. A cyclic dependency was detected.
-9. An unhandled exception occurred inside of a task.
+9. An unhandled :py:class:`pake.SubprocessException` was raised inside a task.
 10. An exceptional condition occurred running a subpake script.
+11. An unhandled exception occurred inside of a task.

 Error 10 occurs if :py:meth:`pake.subpake` encounters a :py:class:`pake.SubprocessException` and
 it's **exit_on_error** parameter is set to **True**.